pymupdf/PyMuPDF/README.rst

 License
 =======

 PyMuPDF is distributed under GNU GPL V3.
+The implied use of MuPDF also implies its license GNU AFFERO GPL V3.
+A copy of both licenses are included in this repository.

 Contact
 =======